ast-grep/ast-grep/website/guide/quick-start.md

 That's it!
 You have refactored TypeScript's repository in minutes.
 Congratulation!

-Hope you enjoy the power of AST editing in plain programming language pattern!
+Hope you enjoy the power of AST editing in plain programming language pattern.
+Our next step is to know more about the pattern code.